6 Reasons To Store Blankets For Any Emergency

 One thing my grandkids love doing, at least the younger ones, is building tents with blankets spread all over our dining room table.
 This would be great if we did have a power outage because they could play and stay warm under my large table.
 This is why I must store blankets, lots of blankets.

 3. Window Coverings

-If the weather gets worse than I expect I could cover my windows with the heavy blankets or quilts to keep the cold out of the house.
-I do have shutters which help insulate, but the blankets could give me one more layer of protection.
+If the weather gets worse than I expect I could cover my windows with heavy blankets or quilts to keep the cold out of the house.
+I do have shutters that help insulate, but the blankets could give me one more layer of protection.
 There really are many reasons why we should store blankets.

 4. Wool Blankets